 Download the Christmas Budget Tracker and Gift Planner now.

 6. No Emotional Spending

 Be wary of spending based on emotions.
 Emotions rule our decisions.
 Period.

 How many times have you stood in the store and justified your purchase with, “This would be the perfect gift for Christmas.” or “Don’t worry we can figure out a way to pay for it.” or “The sale ends today.” or “This won’t be available next Christmas.”

 Our emotions drive our money purchases.

-Hint: Stick to your list that you already created.
-That takes out the emotional tugs on your heart and you can stick to your Christmas budget.
+Hint: Stick to the list that you already created.
+That takes out the emotional tugs on your heart and you can stick to your Christmas budget

 7. Stop Impulse Buying

-Most of the impulse shopping is done in person at the stores, and those impulse buys are for ourselves or a child.
-From the same survey, 36% of the impulse purchases was for an amount under $50.
+Most of the impulse shopping is done in person at the stores, and those impulse buys are for ourselves or a child and are mostly under $50.